 - 2 Syndicating Content – Benefits

-- 3 WordPress Feed
+- 3 WordPress RSS – Overview

-- 5 Using WordPress RSS – Useful Tips
+- 5 Useful Tips

 - 6 RSS – Notes

 - Once users subscribe to a website’s feed, they no longer have to physically visit and check the source website for content updates.
-Instead, their web browser will constantly monitor the content and keep feed subscribers updated.
+Instead, their browser will constantly monitor the content and keep feed subscribers automatically updated.

 RSS (Really Simple Syndication) Feeds

-First, let’s take a look at syndication.
+First, let’s look at the uses of syndication.

-A feed directory can also contain further subcategories …
+Feed sections can also contain further subcategories …

 Syndicating Content – Benefits